joellacarman/joellacarman.github.io/xabout.md

 permalink: /about/
 ---

-I'm a graphic designer in Washington, D.C.
-I work with the team at the National League of Cities.
+I’m a graphic designer in Washington, D.C.
+I work with the team at the National League of Cities making data visualizations, interactive work (I also code), assorted web graphics, print work and copywriting for marketing pieces.

-Previously I worked as a news librarian at NPR where I learned the fine art of digging and a love for all things esoteric and number-related.
+Previously I worked as a librarian at NPR.
+I’ve retained a healthy need to dig from my time in the newsroom.
+I can be counted on to find out *why*, and to spot things that don’t quite add up.

-I've spent the years since NPR learning how to bring visual structures to stories, create graphics that engage, and develop data visualizations that function well across devices.

-Thanks for looking at my work, DM me on Twitter if you'd like: @jestraley.
+My goal is to bring these various talents together to tell important stories.
+If you think I could help with yours, reach out: jstraley@gmail.com.